shangtai/UCI-HAR-Dataset/CodeBook.md

 From that data set, we create a second, independent tidy data set with the average of each variable for each activity and each subject.
 The data is sorted according to the users and also by their activities (using the order introduced in activities_label.txt)

-The data is stored is the file called tidydata.txt.
+The data is stored in the file called tidydata.txt.